-RE at St Michael’s supports growth in body, mind and spirit and fulfils our Mission Statement,
+Our RE vision at St Michael’s supports John 10:10 “I have come that they may have life, and have it to the full”, “therefore choose life…”, growth in body, mind and spirit.
+It also fulfils our Mission Statement,

 ‘As a vibrant learning community we aim to serve God, pursue excellence and celebrate the uniqueness of each individual’.

-We study religion within a Christian context, reflecting the Anglican tradition of our school.
-We aim to provide exciting learning experiences, reaching for the highest standards of excellence.
-We support spiritual development by providing a safe space for each unique individual to explore their beliefs, whatever those beliefs might be.
-Religious Education is in line with the Church of England’s Statement of Entitlement.
+By studying religion within a Christian context, and reflecting the Anglican tradition of our school we aim to provide exciting learning experiences, sequenced learning, reaching for the highest standards of religious literacy and academic rigour.
+Religious Education is taught in line with the Church of England’s Statement of Entitlement.

 Our aims are expressed in the words of Lord Runcie, quoted in The Way Ahead (Archbishop’s Council 2001):